 And among the dead: Frank’s childhood sweetheart “Marlene.”

-Let’s give a listen, with accompanying lyrics and gorgeous, artful imagery, to the song he wrote in honor of her some 22 years later.
+Let’s give a listen now to the song he wrote in honor of her some 22 years later.

 Creative work in the form of music, painting, tending a garden or carving wood often serve a therapeutic purpose.
 Such activities can take on greater urgency and need for those who have suffered tragedy on the scale that Frank and his surviving classmates endured.